sacmehta/ESPNet/README.md

-# ESPNet: Towards Fast and Efficient Semantic Segmentation on the Embedded Devices
+#  ESPNet: Efficient Spatial Pyramid of Dilated Convolutions for Semantic Segmentation

 This repository contains the source code of our paper, ESPNet.